Therapy for Men in San Francisco

 For Men, Therapy Can Be An Opportunity To Find Direction In Life

-Maybe your mental health has been suffering for years because of unaddressed childhood trauma, or perhaps you feel like you’ve slowly lost yourself over the years as you conformed to other people’s expectations in adulthood.
-In my practice, we’ll examine how your early relationships, past experiences, and societal pressures may be influencing your current struggles.
+Your mental health may have been suffering for years because of unresolved childhood trauma, or you may feel as though you’ve gradually lost your sense of self by adapting to other people’s expectations throughout adulthood.
+In our work together, we’ll look closely at how early relationships, past experiences, and broader societal pressures might be shaping your current emotional patterns and challenges.

 What To Expect In Counseling For Men

-We’ll assess who influenced your expectations around masculinity growing up and why these beliefs might be holding you back.
-Over time, I’ll assist you in reframing vulnerability as a strength rather than a weakness.
-Vulnerability indicates a willingness to work through problems courageously rather than shutting down or looking for shortcuts.
+We’ll also explore who shaped your beliefs about masculinity and how those early messages might still be influencing you today.
+Over time, I’ll support you in reframing vulnerability as a form of strength—not a weakness.
+Vulnerability reflects a willingness to show up honestly and work through challenges courageously, rather than shutting down or looking for quick escapes.

 Treatment Approaches To Therapy For Men